gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/bank-skeleton-hex-cut.png)

 Based on some assumptions taken from the `.SkinnedMesh` exploration, I started taking notes.
 Well, the first bytes seemed simple enough: some UTF-16 strings containing what looked like file paths...?
-Based on the `SolidMaterialGroup.Xml` string, I supposed they referenced the other related files.
+Considering the `SolidMaterialGroup.Xml` string, I supposed they referenced the other related files.
 Next, I spotted quite a couple `FF FF FF FF` sequences: they seemed to be **separators for different data sections**: whenever the byte patterns changed, there was a `FF FF FF FF` between both parts.

 After the UTF-16 strings section, there were **38 UTF-8 strings of 128 bytes each**, zero-padded, of quite suggestive content, leading me to believe they were all **bone names**: `Base`, `Waist`, `Chest`, `Chest1`, `L_Shoulder`, `L_UpperArm`, all the way to `R_Thigh`, `R_Calf`, `R_Foot` and so on.
 I wonder why they are all of fixed length, as most of the 128 bytes for each string are wasted.

 After that (if you are following along on the image, this is at line `00001420`), comes:
-* `00 04 00 03`: I had no idea what those are, but they are on all `.Skeleton`s.
+* `00 04 00 03`: I had no idea what those are, but they are in all `.Skeleton`s.
 * `98 00 00 00`: that's `152` in decimal, which happens to be exactly `38*4`!
 Don't know what to do with that, though.
 * `FF FF FF FF FF FF FF FF`: two separators, yay.
 * 37 `int`s: `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 8, 12, 3, 14, 3, 16, 17, 18, 19, 20, 21, 22, 20, 24, 0, 26, 27, 28, 29, 30, 31, 27, 33, 34, 35, 36`.
 It's a list of integers going from 0 to 36, almost sorted, with some repetitions.
-* `00 01 00 03`: Same, no idea, is on all `.Skeleton`s.
+* `00 01 00 03`: Same, no idea, is in all `.Skeleton`s.
 * `F0 05 00 00`: `1520` in decimal... `38*40`!
 So what?
 * `FF FF FF FF`: another separator.

 Now came the scary part: 1528 bytes (that's `38*40 + 8`...) until the last 4, another separator.
-Again, if you are following on the image, that's on line `000014E0`.
+Again, if you are following on the image, that's at line `000014E0`.

 **I assumed there had to be at least 38 triplets of floats somewhere, to represent one vertex for each bone name found earlier, somehow.** As 1528 is indeed divisible by 4, the size of a `float` (or `int`), I decided to break it down into 4-byte groups, and doing that, I noticed there were **lots of triples of `00 00 80 3F`**.
-By looking at the character representations of the binary data back on the image, they can be easily spotted by the sequence `..Ç?..Ç?..Ç?`.
+By looking at the character representations of the binary data back in the image, they can be easily spotted by the sequence `..Ç?..Ç?..Ç?`.
 Keeping in mind the [endianness](https://en.wikipedia.org/wiki/Endianness), **it turns out that `0x3F800000` in [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) is exactly `1.0`**!
 That left me confident I was on the right path.

-Taking the 1528 bytes, ignoring the first 8, and splitting the rest into 38 groups of 40 bytes (10 `float`s) each gave me a hunch to further split those 10 `float`s into groups of 1, 3, 3, and 3.
+Taking the 1528 bytes, ignoring the first 8 (`00 00 00 80 47 92 36 41`), and splitting the rest into 38 groups of 40 bytes (10 `float`s) each gave me a hunch to further split those 10 `float`s into groups of 1, 3, 3, and 3.
 Here's a snippet of that, with prettier whitespace:

 {% highlight plaintext %}
 24 BF C2 BD